MicrosoftDocs/cpp-docs/docs/standard-library/range-adaptors.md

         {"Windows 2000", 2000}
     };

-    // Another way to call the range adapter is by using '|' for (std::string version : windows | std::views::keys)
+    // Another way to call the range adaptor is by using '|' for (std::string version : windows | std::views::keys)
     {
         std::cout << version << ' '; // Windows 1.0 Windows 2.0 Windows 3.0 ...